REALISM BY

 Though they want to keep me quiet”

 In this evocative artwork, the poignant theme of being silenced takes center stage.
 Through a muted palette and restrained compositions, it seeks to capture the stifling weight of unspoken narratives.
 The visual language employed echoes the struggles of voices suppressed, suffocated, or overlooked.
 Symbolism within the piece reflects the complexities of silent struggles, urging viewers to contemplate the emotional terrain of those rendered voiceless.
-This work serves as a visual plea, inviting introspection on the consequences of silence, whether self-imposed or imposed by external forces, and encouraging a collective awareness of the profound narratives that remain unheard and unseen.
+This work serves as a visual plea, inviting introspection on the consequences of silence, whether self-imposed or imposed by external forces, and encouraging a collective awareness of the profound narratives that remain unheard and unseen.“Suffocate” by Janelle De Guzman is a powerful art piece that serves as a declaration of her determination to speak out against injustice and assert her voice in a society that tries to silence her.
+The art reflect themes of empowerment, resistance, and self-expression.
+It is about refusing to be voiceless and standing up for yourself and beliefs, symbolizing the journey towards independence and strength.
+The artwork resonates with many as a message of overcoming oppression and asserting one’s worth.Done with Charcoal, Graphite, and Ink on Paper

 Took over 115 hours to make